 Write-offs for PPOs are typically done on the primary claim only.

-Use the Family Module Preference Calculate secondary insurance PPO write-offs (not recommended, see manual).
+Write-off might show zero if plan has a plan type of Category Percentage, and secondary plan is PPO.
+To change this, see Family Module Preferences, Calculate secondary insurance PPO write-offs (not recommended, see manual).
 This should only be checked if you understand COB rules and use PPO Percentage Plan types for all in network insurance plans.